dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 pubspec file
-: The `pubspec.yaml` file for a library is the same as for an application package&mdash;there is no special designation to indicate that the package is a library.
+: The `pubspec.yaml` file for a library is the same as for an application package—there is no special designation to indicate that the package is a library.

 lib directory